 What about doing the dishes?

-Most water supplies do contain small amounts of chlorine.
+Most tap waters do contain small amounts of chlorine.
 Your dish water will not be as corrosive as the pool or the ocean.
-The chlorine levels are low enough to make water safe enough.
+The chlorine levels are low enough to make water safe for consumption.
 The bigger concern doing the dishes is knocking your ring around causing the metal to scratch, dent, or loosen the prongs holding your stone(s).
 Stainless steel sinks have a Mohs hardness of 5, which is likely harder than your ring metal.
 That makes your engagement ring (especially ones with high profile settings) susceptible to damage from knocking it against the sink.

 Given my history of knocking rings around pretty hard, I am not planning to leave my ring on while doing the dishes.
 I haven’t figured out a dish for my ring yet, but I will not keep it behind the sink.
 I do not want my ring passing over the drain to take it off or put it back on.
 Too many people have lost rings down the drain.